by Andrea M. Darcy

 Why would I see a psychiatrist online?

-In the current pandemic climate, online psychiatry is on the rise due to social lockdown.
+During the pandemic, online psychiatry was on the rise due to the social lockdown.

 - live far from a practicing psychiatrist